House Rewire Cost Calculator

 Consumer Unit Replacement

-Replacing the consumer unit as part of a full rewire will add more than £500 to the overall cost.
-Modern units have RCD protection, which older fuseboxes lack.
+Replacing a replacing a fuse box or updating the consumer unit as part of a full rewire will add more than £500 to the overall cost.
+Modern units have RCD protection, which older fuse boxes lack.

 Location

-Where you live has an impact on how much you pay for an electrician.
-London and the southeast are more expensive than the north of England, Wales or Scotland.
-This is due to the higher cost of living in the capital.
+Where you live has an impact on how much you pay for a local electrician in your area.
+London and the South East are more expensive than the North of England, Wales or Scotland.
+This is due to the higher cost of living compared to the national average.

 Additional Work